< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 HAWKS

-The US Army retired the Hawk from the mid-1990s, with the US Marines following early in the next decade.
-It has been largely retired by other countries, Iran being an exception, the Iranians manufacturing the Hawk themselves.
+Iran has not retired the Hawk, and in fact the Iranians manufacture it themselves.
 Their Hawk system is known as the "Mersad (Ambush)", with the missile itself being known as the "Shahin (Falcon)".
 It apparently has a number of refinements, possibly developed with Chinese cooperation.

 The Iranians actually attempted to use the Hawk as an air-to-air missile (AAM).
 They had obtained a batch of Grumman F-14 Tomcat fighters from the US before the fall of the Shah, the F-14's main armament being the big "AIM-54 Phoenix" AAM.
 The AIM-54s gradually ceased to be functional, and so the Iranians decided to modify the Hawk -- which they produced under license -- to be carried by the F-14.
 The air-launched Hawks were designated "AIM-23", with three being carried.